boisebrigade/courtbot/README.md

 - `TWILIO_ACCOUNT_SID`
 - `TWILIO_AUTH_TOKEN`

-NOTE: When your first setting up ExCourtbot it is recommended to use the TEST credentials provided by Twilio (found in your project settings.)
+**NOTE**: When your first setting up ExCourtbot it is recommended to use the TEST credentials provided by Twilio (found in your project settings.)

 ### Rollbar
 Optionally, for a production environment you can configure Rollbar for error monitoring and logging ExCourtbot.

 #### Setup
-NOTE: If you don't have a pre-existing Rollbar account you want to use and are deploying via Heroku, please ignore and follow the Heroku Rollbar setup steps.
+**NOTE**: If you don't have a pre-existing Rollbar account you want to use and are deploying via Heroku, please ignore and follow the Heroku Rollbar setup steps.

 If you have a pre-existing Rollbar account then you can create a [new project](https://docs.rollbar.com/docs/projects), Select "Elixir" for your framework, and upon deployment set the `ROLLBAR_ACCESS_TOKEN` environment variable.